Why Do Windows Laptops Have Stickers?

 They typically carry logos and designs as well as models and specifications, but some of these stickers might include more details about the software or hardware in your computer.

-However, these stickers also typically serve as information systems for customers and technicians to know what software or hardware a particular laptop is running.
+However, these stickers also typically serve as information systems for customers and technicians to know what software or hardware a particular laptop runs.

-They usually have no other purpose and are sometimes regarded as advertisements after a purchase.
+They usually have no other purpose and are sometimes considered advertisements after a purchase.

 Ultimately, these stickers are included so customers can quickly identify crucial information about the laptop they’re purchasing without poring over the product packaging.